 If you're looking for a blender that can hot blend or has better build quality, go for the Vitamix, but try the Ninja instead if you want something that comes with smaller jars for single-serve drinks.

 The best personal blender we've tested is the Ninja Foodi Power Nutri DUO.
 It's well-built and comes with two 24-ounce jars with matching to-go lids, so you can easily take your drink with you to work or the gym.
 There's also a 14-ounce 'Power Nutri Bowl' included with rotating arms inside it that push food towards the blades.

 It has a few different modes that act as timers, and you can also set it to blend continuously.
 You can use any of the jars to make a silky smoothie in less than a minute.
 It crushes ice into a snow-like consistency and makes smooth, spreadable almond butter.
 When you're finished with it, it's easy to clean by hand, and you can also put the jars, lids, and blades in your dishwasher.

 Unfortunately, like many personal blenders, you can't blend hot ingredients.
 Also, it only has one speed setting, and it's one of the loudest models we've tested.
-Otherwise, it's a versatile option and a great choice for mixing up single serves of your favorite smoothies or frozen drinks.
+Otherwise, it's one of the best food blenders that we've tested and a great choice for mixing up single serves of your favorite smoothies or frozen drinks.